Prioritize your goals and where your team will focus.

 2) Layout the programs that will be added to SAM.

 Write out your programs using vocabulary your agency uses to describe each.
-Do those programs extend to just families or do you have services for children and birth families and others that connect with each other or need to be considered separately?
+Do those programs extend to just families or do you have services for children and birth families and others that connect with each other or should they be considered separately?

-In SAM, you can setup workflows and systems for all main entities, like families, children and birth families, separately.
-This is because users don't interact with and require the same tasks of children as families.
-Their process in SAM will be different.
+In SAM, you can setup workflows and systems for all main entities: Families, children and birth families.
+This is because users don't interact with or require the same tasks of children as families, so their process in SAM will be different.

 Once the programs are clearly established, prioritize them and select which will get the efforts of your admin's time to setup first, second, etc.

 3) Determine the go-to team member for each program.

 SAM Admins are often the "most techy" in the team, but may also be hired specifically and/or recently to implement SAM.